-When managing a successful building project, you have the essential goal of getting your steel building constructed on time and in scope.
-However, as a general contractor, you have another, even more, important mission: keeping workers safe on your construction site.
+When managing a successful building project, you have the essential goal of constructing your steel building on time and in scope.
+However, as a general contractor, you have another, even more important mission: keeping workers safe on your construction site.

 This may seem straightforward, but it’s also a needed response to a current construction safety crisis.
 According to the Occupational Safety and Health Administration (OSHA), in 2019 alone, 5,333 workers died on the job.
 20% of these victims worked in construction.

-With a small handful of protective steps, you can safeguard your site to reduce the risk to your construction workers.
-Let’s discuss how you can keep your Georgia construction site safe and running like clockwork.
+With a few protective steps, you can safeguard your site to reduce the risk to your construction workers.
+Let’s discuss how to keep your Georgia construction site safe and running like clockwork.

 Consider Implementing These Safety Strategies on Your Steel Building Site

-While some of these tips may seem like common sense, they can go a long way to address the most common types of worksite accidents.
+While some of these tips may seem common sense, they can go a long way to address the most common types of worksite accidents.

 Require personal protective gear.

 Prioritize well-built, high-quality scaffolding.

 It’s an extra step in the building plan, but it will support safe, efficient building activities for the duration of your project.
-OSHA suggests that scaffolding must be stable under its own weight, and it must also be able to support up to four times the expected weight.
+OSHA suggests that scaffolding must be stable under its weight, and it must also be able to support up to four times the expected weight.
 Outfit your scaffolding with rails to protect your workers as they move around your steel structure.

 Make sure your excavation sites and trenches have the proper support.

 You can forestall the nightmare of a cave-in or collapse by following good engineering standards when building these structures (e.g., digging or building them at a safe slope or angle).
-In addition, double-check all supports and shields, and ensure that each trench or excavation site has at least one easily accessible exit.
+In addition, double-check all supports and shields and ensure each trench or excavation site has at least one easily accessible exit.